adisai123/goAdvanced/README.md

 # goAdvanced

-concurrency : multiple computations happning same time (when 2 task are overlapping is concurrency )  its a design pattern
+concurrency : multiple computations happning same time (when 2 task are overlapping is concurrency )  its a design pattern , allow to run multiple go routine at the same time.

 race condition :
 A race condition is when two or more routines have access to the same resource, such as a variable or data structure and attempt to read and write to that resource without any regard to the other routines.
 This type of code can create the craziest and most random bugs you have ever seen.